Pyrus communis 'Harrow Crisp'

 Harrow Crisp was developed specifically to be resistant to fireblight.

-Fill in the form below and we will notify you when Harrow Crisp pear tree is back in stock.
+Fill in the form below and we will notify you when Harrow Crisp pear tree are back in stock.

 Harrow Crisp is in most respects an ideal backyard pear tree - easy to grow, productive, very cold-hardy, and resistant to fireblight.